 Conclusion

 In conclusion, the lexical and expressive differences between Taiwanese Mandarin and the Mandarin spoken in Xuzhou are systematic and regionally grounded.
-Regional adaptations are essential for linguistic tools that aim to evaluate expressive language in a valid and culturally sensitive manner.
+Regional adaptations are essential for linguistic tools that aim to evaluate expressive language in a valid and culturally sensitive manner.-kindly write more idea on concluding.

 References